goadesign/goa/docs/Streaming.md

-The application developer must call this method in the service endpoint implementation before sending the data to the stream so that the result type is rendered with appropriate view.
+The application developer must call this method in the service endpoint implementation before sending the data to the stream so that the result type is rendered with the appropriate view.
 If this method is never invoked the `default` view is used to render the result type.

 Here is an example that uses the view requested to render the stored bottles before it is sent to the stream.